hikuley/absence-calculator/README.md

 ### 2. Docker Deployment

 For containerized deployment using Docker and Docker Compose.
+This setup includes PostgreSQL database for data persistence.

 ```bash
 # Make the script executable (first time only)